brettz9/license-badger/README.md

         which builds the necessary code (probably caching a static copy for performance reasons)--i.e., build a JS web labels table (being sure to link to it).
+        1. Might alternatively provide `<link/a rel>` mechanism to point to a `package.json` file.
+(Besides being easier to convert this code base to work in this manner, would be useful to have a formal mechanism for finding other meta-data and source code.)
 1. See about using [license-checker](https://github.com/davglass/license-checker)
     for more detection opportunities (e.g., README and License file); see also <https://github.com/davglass/license-checker/issues/225> to make this